-- Marriott Bonvoy Business™ American Express® Card – Limited Time Offer: Earn 100,000 Bonus Marriott Bonvoy points after you use your new Card to make $5,000 in purchases within the first 3 months.
-Offer ends 04/24/2019.
+- Marriott Bonvoy Business™ American Express® Card – Earn 75,000 bonus Marriott Bonvoy points after you use your new Card to make $3,000 in purchases within the first 3 months.
 Terms Apply.

-- The Platinum Card® from American Express – Earn 60,000 Membership Rewards®.
+- The Platinum Card® from American Express – Earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.
 Terms Apply.

 Aeroplan also runs regular bonuses on points transferred from both programs.
 For example, this bonus offers a 30% bonus on points transferred from hotel programs, which proves particularly lucrative in the case of Marriott.